-The following Local Government guidance note Produced in partnership with Mark Blois of Browne Jacobson LLP provides comprehensive and up to date legal information covering:
+The following Local Government practice note Produced in partnership with Mark Blois of Browne Jacobson provides comprehensive and up to date legal information covering:

 The Education Act 1996 (EA 1996) imposes criminal liability on a parent who fails to ensure that their child receives regular education.

 All the offences created by the EA 1996 are summary only, which means they can only be tried in the magistrates' court.

 Before taking legal action, the local authority must consider whether they should apply for an Education Supervision Order.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial